KilimcininKorOglu/luci-lpac-ui/luci-app-lpac_plan.md

 ## Executive Summary

-luci-lpac-ui will provide a user-friendly web interface for managing eSIM profiles on OpenWrt routers using the lpac command-line tool.
+luci-app-lpac will provide a user-friendly web interface for managing eSIM profiles on OpenWrt routers using the lpac command-line tool.
 This will enable users to:
 - View eUICC chip information
 - List, enable, disable, and delete eSIM profiles
 - Download new profiles via activation codes